 Located in Covent Garden, the London Transportation Museum is a must see, especially for anyone interested in the history of transportation.
 In fact you may be pleasantly surprised at just how interesting a museum it is.
 London has a facsinating transportation history including introducing the first underground rail system in the world.

-The London Transport Museum has occupied it's current premises, a former Victorian period fruit and flower market constructed with glass panels in an iron framework, since 1980.
-The museum was closed from 2005 to 2007 for a major renovation and upgrades.
+The museum has occupied its current premises, a former Victorian period fruit and flower market constructed with glass panels in an iron framework since 1980 and was closed from 2005 to 2007 for a major renovation and upgrades.

 Inside the museum you will find a variety of rail vehicles, buses, trams, trolley buses and cars dating back to the 19th and 20th centuries along with many exhibits and artifacts illustrating and explaining the fascinating history, development and operation of London's transportation network and its influence on the city.
-There are a number of interactive displays, films and more, many of which will be a big hit with the kids.
+There are a number of interactive displays and films, many of which will be a big hit with the kids.
 You can even try your hand at operating a London Underground train on Underground simulator.